 |

-Over the years a wide variety of machines were built by HELL, but also
+Over the years a wide variety of machines was built by HELL, but also

 by Siemens und Halske to whom they licenced several